tanin47/tanin47.github.io/_posts/2019-12-08-tests-for-timezones.md

 4. __Australia/Adelaide__ is a 30-minutes timezone, and their daylight saving adjustment switches the timezone between UTC+10:30 and UTC+9:30.

-5. __Australia/Eucla__ is a 45-minute timezone that doesn't observe daylight saving.
+5. __Australia/Eucla__ is UTC+8:45, a 45-minute timezone, that doesn't observe daylight saving.

+6 __Pacific/Samoa__ changed their timezones across the international dateline, so their 30 Dec 2011 doesn't exist.

 One small thing to note is, if you are designing a time-series database, using 15-minute bucket is necessary.
 As far as I know, all the timezones fit into the 15-minute bucket.